Pastor’s wife plotted his murder amid love triangle, authorities say

 But behind the scenes, the affidavit said, she was plotting his demise.
 The pastor was on a mission trip to Mexico at the time of that Facebook post, and, in his absence, Square was staying with his wife.

-Evans told investigators she and her husband met Square months earlier and met at a Super 8 Motel multiple times to have sex.
+Evans told investigators she and her husband met Square months earlier and gathered at a Super 8 Motel multiple times to have sex.
 During one of those visits, she dropped her phone number on the floor for him.
 The two began communicating on a daily basis, without her husband’s knowledge.

 While the pastor was in Mexico, the affidavit said, they came up with a plan to kill him.
 Evans gave Square her husband’s gun and a box of bullets.
 They decided on a time.